decatur/gridchen/README.md

 1. Sort must toggle.
 Only one column must show sort direction.

-1. Bluring grid in EDIT mode must hide row menu, active cell and selection.
+1. Bluring grid in EDIT mode must exit editor (read only or not), active cell and selection.

 1. WheelScroll with selected GridChen must not scroll any surrounding HTML element.